aa1756349463/woodcoin-explorer/README.md

 Database
 --------

-For usage, run "python -m Abe.abe --help" and see the comments in abe.conf.
+For usage, run "python3 -m Abe.abe --help" and see the comments in abe.conf.

 You will have to specify a database driver and connection arguments